Zagaz/dynamicToDoListJS/README.md

 A **TO DO** list using Vanilla JavaScript to dynamically add/delete more items.

 ## Work in Progress
-There a so cool features I wanto to implement.
+There are so cool features I want to implement.
 The problem is to find time!

 ##Live Demo:
 You can check it out live!!!